Homotopical algebra for Lie algebroids: Abstract

 \section{Abstract}

 We construct Quillen equivalent semi-model structures on the categories of dg-Lie algebroids and $L_\infty$-algebroids over a commutative dg-algebra in characteristic zero.
-This allows one to apply the usual methods of homotopical algebra to dg-Lie algebroids: for example, every Lie algebroid can be resolved by dg-Lie algebroids that arise from dg-Lie algebras, i.e.\ that have a null-homotopic anchor map.
+This allows one to apply the usual methods of homotopical algebra to dg-Lie algebroids: for example, every Lie algebroid can be resolved by dg-Lie algebroids that arise from dg-Lie algebras, i.e.\ whose anchor map is zero.
 As an application, we show how Lie algebroid cohomology is represented by an object in the homotopy category of dg-Lie algebroids.